yuvaly0/FileInstaller/README.md

 This installer works in the form of "Actions", each Action is something you would like to do.
 The currently supported actions are
 - CreateDirectoryAction
-    - Creates a directory and sub-directories as needed given a path
+    - Creates a directory and sub-directories as needed, given a path
 - CopyPathAction
     - Copies a 'path' given a source and destination paths
     - Able to copy files, empty and non-empty directories